 Porth Colman is not only a paradise for children, with plenty of rock pools to explore, but for fishermen and sailors, who can happily while away their day fishing from the rocks or on a boat in the sheltered bay.
 Porth Colman is a wonderful sandy bay on the northern coast of the Llŷn Peninsula between the headlands of Penrhyn Melyn and Penrhyn Colman.

 Gather your beach gear, pack up the car and enjoy exploring some of these beaches on the Llŷn Peninsula.
-We offer a great range of holiday cottages around the Llŷn, all perfectly located for taking advantage of these stunning stretches of sand.
+We offer a great range of holiday cottages around the Llŷn Peninsula, all perfectly located for taking advantage of these stunning stretches of sand.
 We have cottages near Porthmadog, Pwllheli, Criccieth, Borth y Gest and Nefyn.
-To view all our holiday cottages on the Llŷn Peninsula click here.

 Comments are closed.